Frequently I hear people say, “We should be more open to these kinds of methods.”

 We often imagine we want the latest in medicine’s technological innovation should we find ourselves or a loved one in the midst of illness and suffering.
 But there are moments when our most advanced technology, while it can save lives, can not reach into the spaces...read more

 With American Olympic athletes suddenly sporting red and purple cupping marks, this ancient healing modality has set the Internet and traditional media ablaze with questions and surprise about those big circular marks.
 Of course, cupping is not new.
-It’s been used...read more
+It’s been...read more

 A common question asked about acupuncture is "will acupuncture help with weight loss?"
-Of course, the answer is more complex than "yes, or no." And as evidenced by the dizzying assortment of diet books, methods, protocols and conflicting research, it is safe to say...read more
+Of course, the answer is more complex than "yes, or no." And as evidenced by the dizzying assortment of diet books, methods, protocols and conflicting research, it is safe to...read more

 We are located in Kirkwood, MO